 When you catch yourself thinking a worst-case scenario, bring your focus back to the present.
 I usually laugh at myself too.
 “There I go again.
 What an imagination you have, Melanie!”

 If you want someone to help you see your situation from a different perspective, I’m here to help.
 I’d be happy to share the messages your Spirit Guides have for you to help you get clarity and move forward.
-You can request a phone or email reading with me through my website.
+You can request a reading with me through my website.

 In the present, you can do something.
 There’s no worst-case scenario in the present.
 There’s just the problem in front of you and the wisdom to know one step you can take to get through it and create a better experience for yourself.